Let's make the world a better place!

 The severity of effects caused by climate change will depend on the path of future human activities.
 More greenhouse gas emissions will lead to more climate extremes and widespread damaging effects across our planet.
 However, those future effects depend on the total amount of carbon dioxide we emit.
 So, if we can reduce emissions, we may avoid some of the worst effects.

-Are you a college or grad school innovator with novel tech solutions and ideas designed to guard the planet against a climate disaster?
-Help us to restore the well-being of our precious earth, and possibly qualify for a $100,000.00 grant.
+Are you a college or grad school innovator, or a Pace tenured Professor from any of its seven (7) schools with novel tech solutions and ideas designed to guard the planet against a climate disaster?
+Help us to restore the well-being of our precious earth, and possibly qualify for a cash grant of $6,000.00, plus in-kind services of mentoring, public relations and networking.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.